zzzprojects/learn-orm/tutorials/fsharp/sequences.md

 # Sequences

 A sequence is a logical series of elements all of one type.
-It is similar to a list and both are used to represent an ordered collection of values.
+It is similar to a list, and both are used to represent an ordered collection of values.

  - However, unlike lists, elements in a sequence are computed as they are needed rather than computed all at once.
  - It gives sequences some interesting properties, such as the capacity to represent infinite data structures.